faressc/dl4ad/slides/07-tricks_of_the_trade.md

 - Add dropout, but pay attention with dropout and batch normalization together
 - Try weight decay (L2 regularization) on the weights of the model
 - Introduce early stopping based on the validation performance
+- Transfer learning from a pretrained model can help regularization as well as it can be considered as inductive bias towards solutions that generalize well

 </div>